joba-1/JoBaVPN/README.md

         * Enable "Stay awake"
         * Enable "USB Debugging"
         * Enable "OEM Unlock" (not really sure...)
-    * Connect phone to USB port (on windows you may need a driver, I used linux)
+    * Connect phone to USB port
         * Allow debug access when asked on the phone

 * Build and Install